…and Anne Frank, afternoons, and autumn.

 It took me longer than ten minutes to reach the Anne Frank house because I stopped at every bridge to take pictures of every boat, every canal, every overhanging tree branch, every cyclist.
 (Amsterdam is a mecca for cyclists.
 I was nearly run down by roving groups of Dutch bicyclists who pedal blindly through the streets, eyeless behind wool scarves.
 Each intersection found me darting about like a mouse until I finally gave up and just stood in the middle of the road with my hands over my face.
 I’m not kidding.)

-As you might expect, the Anne Frank house is a bit morose.
+As you might expect, the Anne Frank house is morose.
 For me, it was a constant feeling of both awe and gloom: I was literally standing in the exact same space that Anne and her family occupied.
 I was in the annex, up the stairs once concealed by the still-standing bookcase.
 The windows are still blacked out upstairs and the rooms are cramped.
 It is a despairing and heavy thought, imagining what it was like to live there for nearly two years in absolute secrecy, the world chugging along outside and you stuck apart from it, crippled with fear.

 And then to think of how they were among the last people deported from the Netherlands.